CSE512-14W/a3-plvines-djpeter/README.md

 ### Changes between Storyboard and the Final Implementation

 The original storyboard did not include the career span of the artists.
-We thought this would be a more interesting view, and allow users to better understand the data and get a better feel for which bands were really long lasting and which were only 1 (or a few) hit wonders.
+We thought this would be a more interesting view, and allow users to better understand the data and get a better feel for which bands were really long lasting and which were only one (or a few) hit wonders.
 Additionally, we discarded the idea of lines linking the artists, both to allow showing the date range with lines and to avoid the clutter